Pizza Dough Hydration Levels Explained – Why Moisture Matters

 How To Knead Wet And Sticky Pizza Dough

-If you need your pizza dough ready in a hurry and don’t have time for no-knead recipe, you’re going to have to knead by hand.
+If you need your pizza dough ready in a hurry and don’t have time for a no-knead recipe, you’re going to have to knead by hand.

 Kneading by hand isn’t difficult, but it can be messy and time-consuming.
 This is especially true if you’re aiming for a pizza dough with a high level of hydration.